McCague Borlack LLPLitigation Boutique, GLOBAL Litigation Law Firm

 November 2019

-By Stephen Barbier and Eric Turkienicz
+By Eric Turkienicz

 As of October 1, 2019, the Construction Act has brought in major reforms for contracts entered into after July 1, 2018, with a goal to early and efficient dispute resolution and reducing costly litigation and arbitration.
 This will likely mean the end of liens registered in the middle of a construction project and quicker resolution of payment disputes.
 It also means all parties involved must be on the ball at all times in order to protect their rights.